ZL-Song/MullerPot/README.md

 >   J.B.
 Brokaw, K.R.
 Haas, J.-W. Chu, J. Chem.
 Theory Comput., 5, 8, 2009.
 >   DOI:10.1021/ct9001398
 >
-> In some of my paper, I called this method "Replica Path Method with holonomic constraints".
+> In some of my papers, this method was called the "Replica Path Method with holonomic constraints".
-> I think this is not the case.
-There is no official name for this method proposed by the authors.
+> This is not the offical name as no official name for this method was proposed by the authors.
 > I'll just call it Holonomic Path Method for now.

 ### Some Jupyter notebooks related to the String Method: